-Online courses, distance learning, independent study and evening classes are offered at times and places to meet the complex needs of students balancing family and work responsibilities.
+Online courses, hybrid courses, distance learning, independent study and evening classes are offered at times and places to meet the complex needs of students balancing family and work responsibilities.

-Covering more than 500 acres, the WSU campus houses 62 buildings.
-Residence halls can accommodate nearly 1,000 students.
-The Davis campus has a 106,000 square foot building which houses more than 200 classes per semester, with new buildings under construction.
+Covering more than 500 acres, the WSU campus houses 63 buildings.
+Residence halls can accommodate more than 1,000 students.
+The Davis campus has a 106,000-square-foot building and a 120,000-square-foot building, which house more than 300 classes per semester.

-More than 25,000 students study full- and part-time.
-Over 900 students live on the Ogden campus.
+More than 26,000 students study full- and part-time.
 The university recognizes that a diversity of cultures and perspectives enriches the learning environment.
 Here students find an atmosphere where they are valued and encouraged to participate fully.

 Personal attention is the hallmark of a WSU education.
-With a student/faculty ratio of 23:1, WSU ensures that four out of five courses have fewer than 30 students and offers attentive, comprehensive academic advisement for all its students.
+With a student/faculty ratio of 21:1, WSU ensures that it offers attentive, comprehensive academic advisement for all its students.

 Programs & Degrees